 16-VII.B.
-REPORTING REQUIREMENT [24 CFR 35.1225(e)]
+REPORTING REQUIREMENT

 The PHA must report the name and address of a child identified as having an environmental intervention blood lead level to the public health department within 5 business days of being so notified by any other medical health care professional.